 (b) If you purchased your license to the Software under a one-time, upfront payment at retail or directly from Intuit and not under a Subscription, you shall receive: (i) a license to the specific version of the Software product you have selected that, subject to the license grant and restrictions in Section A.1.1, allows you access to the features of the Software; and (ii) Updates and Enhancements to the Software in accordance with the terms of the Termination provisions.
 Intuit's obligations under this Section B.1.1 are contingent upon you installing all updates and error corrections within thirty (30) days of being notified of their availability by Intuit (or its Representatives).
 QuickBooks 2015 Software purchased on a separate standalone basis are eligible for enhancements on a when-and-if available basis through May 31, 2018, which is the current support period for QuickBooks 2015.

 1.2 Definitions. (a) Updates, which are available to all Software license purchasers and/or subscribers with an active Subscription, means updates and error corrections made generally available to users of your specific version of the Software, but not including new versions of the Software. (b) Enhancements include new functionality and/or content as made available by Intuit to its general customer base. (c) Support Service means technical support and customer service provided by Intuit through various means such as in-product, Internet, chat, email or phone—some which may require an additional fee.
 Only active subscribers will have access to the Support Services.
 If you made a one-time purchase of your license to the Software or if your Subscription does not include Support Services, you will have to pay a fee to access the Support Services. (d) Version Protection means your right to new releases of the Software during any month (or other time period) in which you have paid for the Subscription.
 (The foregoing is referred to collectively as the “Services”).
-Availability of the Services is subject to the then current Intuit discontinuation policy, available on Intuit support website at [INSERT LINK]
+Availability of the Services is subject to the then current Intuit discontinuation policy, available on Intuit support website at http://support.intuit.ca/quickbooks/en-ca/iq/FMS/Product-Support-being-discontinued-for-QuickBooks-2011/INF25918.html

 1.3 As determined by Intuit in its sole discretion, the Software, Subscription and related Services are provided (a) electronically via the internet and/or (b) via media (e.g. DVD).
 You may be charged an additional fee if Intuit makes the Software and/or Subscription available (y) both electronically and via media and you chose media or (z) in different media forms and you chose the form which is identified as having an additional fee.
 It is your sole responsibility to establish and maintain adequate internet access in order to receive the Subscription (or services related to your acquisition of the Software, such as QuickBooks Payroll Subscription if applicable) and to maintain in good working order the computer on which you will access the Subscription.
 Any software that is delivered by electronic transmission (regardless of whether a replacement copy is ordered) shall be deemed delivered on the date that Intuit makes such program available for download.